lmeikle/rebank-atms-app/README.md

 Time Taken:

 * 3 hours to get it all working.
-* Then as much time as I liked to clean up the code fully, add a some tests, fix the local CORS issue.
+* Then as much time as I liked to clean up the code fully, add a some tests and fix the local CORS issue.

 TODO's:

-* Continue to improve test coverage more
+* Continue to improve test coverage
 * use CSS Modules (I would like to be able to do this without ejecting https://medium.com/@kitze/configure-create-react-app-without-ejecting-d8450e96196a)

----

-work on router more so can clean up? const { geolocation, atms, error } = this.state;
-let name = '';
-if (this.props.location && this.props.location.state) {
-name = this.props.location.state.name;
-}